towa-digital/gebrueder-weiss-woocommerce/docs/development.md

 ### Important Note

 The composer dependencies include stubs for WordPress, WordPress Tests and WooCommerce.
 You might have to instruct the language server to include the stubs for analysis.
-The stubs are located in `./vendor/php-stubs`.
-As an example, `inteliphense` has a `intelephense.stubs` that holds an array of stubs.
-This array can be extended with the path to the stubs in the vendor folder to to include them.
+There is also one more caveat with `intelephense` for VSCode the stubs for WordPress are rather large.
+Hence you have to increase the maximum file size for indexing.
+Otherwise the plugin will skip indexing the subs.
+You have to set `intelephense.files.maxSize` to at least `5000000` since the stub file has around 4.4mb at the time of writing this.

 ### Setup